African art > African statues : tribal fetish, maternity > Kuba statue

-Incarnation of the king in Kuba African art.
+Embodiment of the king in African Kuba art sculpture.

 Watch the video

-During the last days of the king's life, the commemorative statue placed at his bedside to capture its vital energy because the object would outlive him.
-According to Cornet (1982), these statues were intended for the widows of the sovereign because after the funeral, the ndop was installed in the harem.
+During the last days of the king's life, the memorial statue was placed at his bedside so that it would capture his life energy as the object would outlive him.
+According to Cornet (1982), these statues were intended for the widows of the ruler because after the funeral, the ndop was installed in the harem.

-Once the successor to the throne had been designated, he would isolate himself with the statue in order to draw the accumulated energy from it and in turn share it with his subjects.
+Once the successor to the throne was designated, he would isolate himself with the statue in order to draw on its accumulated energy and in turn benefit his subjects.

 This item is sold with its certificate of authenticity

 Estimated shipping cost

 By purchasing this artwork you will get 5% = (17.5 loyalty points = 17.5 euros) which you can use towards your next purchase